pavlovdo/pystormon/README.md

 Notes
 ======
-1) You can add or remove monitoring your storage cim classes and properties in file storage_cim_map.json and in template Storage Pystormon.
+1) You can add or remove monitoring of your storage cim classes and properties in file storage_cim_map.json and in template Storage Pystormon.
 Storage CIM classes maps to Zabbix discoveries, and CIM class properties maps to Zabbix discoveries items.